 There’s no way you can miss a sunset on Ometepe.
 Every evening the sky turns beautifully pink at sunset.
 Grab a beer and go down to the beach to watch the clouds over the volcano changing colours.
 Wet or dry season, you will experience a stunning sunset here.

 We hope that you will enjoy the island as much as we did.
 If you are coming in the wet season, the island is much quieter and less touristy.
-July makes for a perfect time to explore the 10 Unmissable Things To Do In Ometepe Island Nicaragua 2017.
+July is a perfect month to explore the 10 Unmissable Things To Do In Ometepe Island Nicaragua.

 Join our Expats In Central America group to connect with other travellers.